How to Start Your Own LLC in Hawaii - Complete Guide

 2. Choosing a Registered Agent

-Every LLC in Hawaii is required to have a registered agent.
-This individual or entity receives legal notices, tax documents, and other official correspondence on behalf of the business.
-The registered agent must be at least 18 years old, have a physical address in Hawaii (no P.O.
-Boxes), and be available during regular business hours.
+All of the LLCs in Hawaii must possess a registered agent.
+This person or organization takes legal notices, tax documents and other official messages in place of the business.
+The registered agent should be at least 18 years old, should have physical address in Hawaii (no P.O.
+Boxes) and should be available within normal working hours.

 3. Management Structure

-Choosing the right management structure is important because it affects decision-making authority, responsibilities, and how you draft your operating agreement.
-Hawaii requires you to specify the management structure when filing your Articles of Organization.
+Selecting the appropriate management structure is significant as it influences the authority to make decisions, responsibilities and the way you write your operating agreement.
+Hawaii directs you to provide management structure in submitting your Articles of Organization.

-The Articles of Organization is the official document that creates your LLC in Hawaii.
-You file it with the Department of Commerce and Consumer Affairs (DCCA).
-The form requires the LLC name, principal office address, registered agent information, names of members or managers, and the management structure.
+The Articles of Organization is that which establishes your LLC in the state of Hawaii.
+You submit it to the department of commerce and consumer affairs (DCCA).
+The form will involve the name of the LLC, the address of the principal office, details of the registered agent, members or managers names of the management and the management structure.

 Hawaii DCCA Contact